 Guidance and support

-The Legal Services Affinity Group (LSAG) is made up of both regulatory and representative bodies for legal services in the UK.
+The Legal Sector Affinity Group (LSAG) is made up of both regulatory and representative bodies for legal services in the UK.
 It has produced guidance on the anti-money laundering (AML) regulations, which for firms supervised by the SRA for AML now constitutes official guidance.
-It is still subject to HM Treasury approval.
-Read the guidance, which is subject to change, Legal Sector Affinity Group Anti-Money Laundering Guidance for the Legal Sector 2021 (PDF 212 pages, 2.2MB)
+This guidance has been approved by HM Treasury.

 Part 2 of LSAG's guidance is divided into sections for specific areas of legal practice: